racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Tasklets.md

 This could be done in the shown example.

 If the `main` function may only be executed in certain cirumstances, you can add the criteria to the `match` function.
-Similar to the `main` function, you can use all PyLabs [name spaces][ns] (i, p, and q), you have a [dictionary][dict] of parameters and a tuple of tags at your disposal, and you can import extra libraries if required.
+Similar to the `main` function, you can use all Pylabs [name spaces][ns] (i, p, and q), you have a [dictionary][dict] of parameters and a tuple of tags at your disposal, and you can import extra libraries if required.

 In the example below, the tasklet is only executed every 300 seconds or five minutes.